 - 1 tin pineapple chunks in own juice

-- 2 tablespoons vinegar (rice or regular white works best)
+- 2 tbsp vinegar (rice or regular white works best)

-- 1 tablespoon brown sugar (I used muscovado sugar)
+- 1 tbsp brown sugar (I used muscovado sugar)

-- Remove meat and add chopped onion, crushed garlic, grated ginger, sliced peppers and carrot shavings (you could also add mange tout, courgettes sliced, beansprouts and bamboo shoots if you wish).
+- Remove the meat and add the onion, garlic, ginger, peppers and carrot (you could also add mange tout, courgettes sliced, beansprouts and bamboo shoots if you wish).
 Cook until onions and peppers are soft.

 - Add pineapple chunks and half the pineapple juice from the can, then cook until sauce thickens slightly.

 - Taste and adjust according to your palette i.e. add more honey, sugar, pineapple juice or tomato ketchup for sweetness, add more soy sauce for saltiness and add more vinegar for sour.